 \subsection{Employing the Bloch sphere geometry to find MUBs in three dimensions}

-It is known that in prime or power of prime dimension $d=p^n$,where $p$ is a prime number and $n$ is an integer greater than zero, there exist a maximum of $d+1$ MUBs.
-For the qubit, the existence of 3 MUBs can be very easily explained through qubit Bloch sphere, but such an explanation is difficult in higher dimensions.
+It is known that in prime or power of prime dimension $d=p^n$, where $p$ is a prime number and $n$ is an integer greater than zero, there exist a maximum of $d+1$ MUBs \cite{Bandyopadhyay2002}.
+For the qubit, the existence of three MUBs can be very easily explained through the qubit Bloch sphere, but such an explanation is difficult in higher-level quantum systems.
 In this section, we show that the qutrit Bloch sphere geometry restricts the maximum number of MUBs to four.

-\textit{MUBs in 2 dimensions}- The qubit Bloch sphere is a three dimensional sphere, in which the Bloch vectors corresponding to orthonormal basis kets lie on the antipodal points on the sphere, i.e. they lie along the line passing through the center.
+\textit{MUBs in $2$ dimensions}- The qubit Bloch sphere is a three-dimensional sphere, in which the Bloch vectors corresponding to orthonormal basis kets lie on the antipodal points on the sphere, i.e. they lie along the line passing through the center.
 Also, the Bloch vectors corresponding to mutually unbiased kets are orthogonal to each other \cite{sharma2019fine}.
 As, there can be only three such orthogonal lines passing through the center, which explains why there are only three possible mutually unbiased bases in dimension 2.

-\textit{MUBs in 3 dimensions}- To find the qutrit MUBs, we first fix one of the orthonormal basis to be the eigenbasis of HW operator $Z$ or the computational basis.
-The eigenkets of $Z$ have the following Bloch vector and angular parameters
+\textit{MUBs in $3$ dimensions}.-- To find the qutrit MUBs, we first fix one of the orthonormal basis to be the eigenbasis of HW operator $Z$ or the computational basis.
+The eigenvectors of $Z$ have the following Bloch vector and angular parameters

-Now any qutrit ket which is mutually unbiased to all the computational basis kets must have $n_2=0$ and $\theta_2$ can have any arbitrary value, which can be also deduced from Eq.(\ref{mub}).
-Hence, we need to find the remaining mutually unbiased kets using the remaining weight parameters $n_1,n_3$ \text{and} $n_4$ and the angular parameters $\theta_1,\theta_3,\theta_4$.